 The Story Behind the Success of MULTIPLE AWARD-WINNING NIGERIAN-CANADIAN LAWYER “CHARLES OSUJI”

-Three years after his call to the Alberta Bar, Charles Osuji became the sole owner of a thriving law firm in Canada.
+Three years after his call to the Alberta Bar, Dr. Charles Osuji (Hon.
+D.) became the sole owner of a thriving law firm in Canada.
 With almost zero experience in law firm management, Charles has not only sustained the growth and integrity of the firm of Osuji & Smith Lawyers but has won several awards, including the Top 25 Most Influential Lawyers in Canada in 2020 and the most recent, 2022 Edition of “The Best Lawyers in Canada: Ones to Watch!”

 In this interview with DNL Legal & Style, Charles tells of his journey to the point of becoming one of the most sought after lawyers in Canada, his goals and aspirations as well as his desire to have a law office large enough to accommodate and stabilize as many immigrant lawyers as possible.